Xavier-IV/dotlearn/Learn to Git/02-New Project.md

 Hey, that's a new term, no fair!
 But it's ok, it is our way to tell git, "Hey sexy, we have add up our files, we are commit to upload it!"

+	$ git commit -m "Initial commit honey"

+Well, of course you need to commit with professional 'message'.
+That -m is an option for telling git what we want to say about our commit!
+Simple.

 # What we did?